darlal/obsidian-switcher-plus/README.md

 Note: On MacOs the `.obsidian` folder may be hidden by default.
 - Reload Obsidian
 - Open Settings, third-party plugins, make sure safe mode is off and enable "Quick Switcher++" from there.

+## Contributing

+Contributions via bug fixes, documentation, and general improvements are always welcome.
+For more major feature work, please create a [Discussion](https://github.com/darlal/obsidian-switcher-plus/discussions) about the feature idea, or reach out to me so we can judge feasibility and how best to implement it.

+A primary design goal for Switcher++ is to be a "drop in" replacement for the built-in system Switcher.
+Such that, a user can simply replace the built-in system Switcher with Switcher++ and have all the built-in functionality continue to work as expected.

+### Getting started

+* Clone the repository
+* `cd` into the repository directory
+* Run `npm install`
+* Run `npm run dev` this will monitor for any source file changes and run unit tests, linter, and build the plugin whenever a change is detected.
+* Happy coding! 😀

 ## Change Log